mlurz92/AvocadoSign-Optimized/docs/Application_Guide.md

     *   **Embedded Content:** Tables and figures are generated directly within the text flow, including a rendered flowchart in the results section and a STARD checklist.
     *   **BF Metric Selection:** A dropdown menu allows the user to select which brute-force optimization result should be cited in the text.
     *   **Word Count Monitoring:** The navigation sidebar displays a live word/item count for each section with a defined limit, providing color-coded feedback (green/orange/red) to aid in adhering to journal guidelines.

+### 3.6.
+Export Tab
+*   **Purpose:** Provides tools to download all generated data, results, and publication materials for offline use, archiving, or submission.
+*   **Components & Workflow:**
+    *   **Single Exports:** Allows for the download of individual files, such as a CSV of the current statistics, a text report of the Brute-Force analysis, or a Markdown version of the data table.
+    *   **Export Packages:** Bundles multiple related files into a single ZIP archive for convenience.
+This includes packages for all generated graphics (PNG or SVG), all tables, or all files at once.
+    *   **Radiology Submission Package:** A specialized one-click export that creates a complete, structured ZIP archive ready for submission to the *Radiology* journal.
+This package includes the full manuscript formatted as a `.docx` file, all figures in the required high-resolution format, and any other necessary submission documents.

 ## 4. Technical Appendix